logo

 Uric acid excretion is important.

-Certainly, drinking plenty of water helps.
+Drinking plenty of water definitely helps.

 My mom also drinks 2 liters a day.